There are now more than 1 million survivors of colorectal cancer in the United States. – American Cancer Society

 Cancer has moved to lymph nodes, and with Stage IV, other parts of your body.

 Your life insurance options are more limited with late-stage colon cancer.
 You will want to buy a guaranteed issue life insurance policy.

 The top three carriers we recommend for Guaranteed Issue are:

 3. What was your tumor size?

-Tumor size affects how successfully your colon cancer can be treated.
+Tumor size affects how successfully your cancer can be treated.

 Tumor size proved to be an independent prognostic parameter for patients with colorectal cancer. – National Insistitutes of Health, NCBI

 Unsurprisingly, there is an inverse relationship between tumor size and positive treatment outcomes.